tig-foundation/tig-monorepo/docs/challenges/vehicle_routing.md

-max_capacity = 200 # total demand for each route must not exceed this number fleet_size = 4 # the total number of routes must not exceed this number max_total_distance = baseline*better_than_baseline = 3100 # (better_than_baseline * baseline) routes must have total distance under this number to be a solution
+max_capacity = 200 # total demand for each route must not exceed this number fleet_size = 4 # the total number of routes must not exceed this number baseline_total_distance = 3875
 ```

 The depot is the first node (node 0) with demand 0.
 The vehicle capacity is set to 200 and the fleet capacity to 4.
-In this example, routes must have a total distance of 3100 or less to be a solution.

 Now consider the following routes: